2024–25 College Football Playoff: Fiesta Bowl

 The quarterfinals opened with No. 9 and Mountain West champion Boise State, seeded third and making their CFP debut, facing Penn State for the first time.

-Both teams began the game with scoring chances; Penn State scored on a pass from Drew Allar to Tyler Warren to complete their first drive but Boise State's first possession ended with an unsuccessful field goal attempt.
-Penn State pushed their lead to two scores on their second drive with a 38-yard pass from Allar to Omari Evans.
+Both teams began the game with scoring chances; Boise State's first possession ended with an unsuccessful field goal attempt, and Penn State scored on a pass from Drew Allar to Tyler Warren to complete their first drive.
+Penn State pushed their lead to 14 points on their second drive with a 38-yard pass from Allar to Omari Evans.
 Both teams fumbled early into their next possessions and then traded punts early in the second quarter.
 Boise State scored for the first time on an 8-yard rush by Tyler Crowe, capping an eight-play drive with 8:41 remaining until halftime.
-This was the final score of the first half, as each team punted twice and Penn State entered halftime with a 17–7 lead.
+After each team punted twice, Penn State's Ryan Barker made a 40-yard field goal as the quarter ended and Penn State entered halftime with a 17–7 lead.

 After a three-and-out by Penn State to begin the third quarter, Boise State drew their deficit down to three points with a 53-yard touchdown pass from Maddux Madsen to Matt Lauter.
 The Nittany Lions reestablished a ten-point lead on their ensuing drive, though, on an Allar-to-Warren touchdown pass.
 Boise State's next drive concluded with the game's first interception on the first play of the fourth quarter; Madsen's pass was picked off by Zakee Wheatley at the Penn State 41-yard line.
+After a Penn State punt, Boise State drove to the Penn State 21-yard line but missed a 38-yard field goal.
 The game's final scoring play came with just under five minutes remaining on a 58-yard Nicholas Singleton rush; both of Boise State's final two drives ended with interceptions and Penn State won 31–14 to advance to the semifinals.